bochia/CopyPasteBindToNumbersOnKeyboard/README.md

 3.)
 Run CopyPasteBind.exe file.

-### Disabiling Application Shortcuts That Can Interfere w/ The Program:;
+### Disabiling Application Shortcuts That Can Interfere w/ The Program:
 - Google Chrome has keyboard shortscuts for quickly moving between tabs by using ctrl + {number key}.
 To avoid this interfereing with the program we'll need to: 1.) disable these, OR 2.) move the tab we want to work with to its own window - this is much simpler.
 To disable the default browser hotkeys we need to install the "ShortKeys" chrome extension.
 Steps:

   1.)
 Right-click the "ShortKeys" chrome extension.